jlysiak/simple-mnist-trainer/README.md

 If not, trainer tries load checkpoint from there, but if fails, will start whole training from the begining (just run global initializer.)

+If you provide wrong MNIST path, TensorFlow will download it.